An introduction to Mackey and Green 2-functors: Introduction

 \begin{Rel*} The literature on Mackey functors and kindred notions is vast.
 Besides the classical theory of Mackey and Green functors (\cite{Webb00} \cite{Lewis80} \cite{Bouc97} \cite{Bouc10}), we should at least mention here the spectral Mackey and Green functors of \cite{Barwick17} \cite{BGS20}, the $(\infty,2)$-categories of correspondences of \cite{GaitsgoryRozenblyum17}, and the ambidexterity framework of \cite{HopkinsLurie13}: All of these theories have some common preoccupations and some overlap of results with ours.
 Note however that the latter works are all based on enhancements in the form of $(\infty,1)$- and even $(\infty,2)$-categories, whereas ours only needs (ordinary) categories and 2-categories.
 Compared to these other intrinsically topological and highly structured settings, our theory is purely algebraic and is meant to be more easily approachable and user-ready. \end{Rel*}

 \begin{Ack*} Most of the material presented here is joint work with Paul Balmer.
-This survey grew out of a talk given at the Abel Symposium 2022, \emph{Triangulated categories in representation theory and beyond}, in \AA lesund, Norway. \end{Ack*}
+This survey grew out of a talk given at the very enjoyable Abel Symposium 2022, \emph{Triangulated categories in representation theory and beyond}, in \AA lesund, Norway.
+I am grateful to the anonymous referee for their careful reading of the text. \end{Ack*}